How to Remove Cat Hair From Everything

 The full cat-hair tool kit

-If you bought everything on this list, you'd spend roughly $60 (plus the vacuum) and cover every surface in this guide.
-None of it overlaps; each tool earns its keep on a different surface.
+Buy everything on this list and you're at about $60 plus the vacuum, covering every surface in the guide.
+Nothing overlaps, each tool earns its keep on a different surface.

 | Surface | Best tool | ~Cost | Where I keep it |